How do I get started beekeeping?

 Membership in the Metro Beekeepers Association (MBA) is important.
 Over the years, the organization has received great leadership, support, and mentoring by giants that came before.
 These included Mr. and Mrs. George Stokes, Mr. And Mrs. Herbert Hill, Mr. and Mrs. Charles Scott, Sally Hallgren, Rev. Kent Heimbigner, T'Lee Sollenberger, and many others.

 Membership entitles our members to a voice, vote, and the opportunity for leadership in the organization.
 Making friends and getting to meet new people is a key component of our association and a strength we aspire to.
 Through friendships and discussion members get connected with others in their community or nearby that can lead to mentoring relationships.

 Metro Beekeepers has a limited budget and finite resources.
 We depend on each family contributing to the well-being and maintenance of the association.
 The yearly membership fee is $20.
 The term of payment is from January through December.
-Print/download the 2017 Membership form.
-Payment can be made at the meeting or paid by mail to:

 Visitors are welcome and an integral part of our outreach to the community.
 We recognize the importance of visitors at each monthly meeting.
 However, after a couple of visits, we invite those that are truly interested in bees and the association join and become a voting member by paying your dues.